Chart Color Schemes

 Toukley - Norah Head shows employment indicators that trail behind approximately 70% of regions assessed across Australia

+Construction shows strong specialization with an employment share of 1.7 times the regional level.
 Conversely, professional & technical services have lower representation at 4.6%, compared to the regional average of 11.5%.
-The limited local employment opportunities are indicated by the count of Census working population versus resident population.
-Over the 12 months to June 2025, employment increased by 2.0% while labour force increased by 2.7%, resulting in a rise in unemployment by 0.6 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Toukley-Norah Head's employment mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Employment opportunities locally appear limited, as indicated by Census data comparing working population to resident population.
+Over the year to June 2025, employment increased by 2.0% while labour force grew by 2.7%, leading to an unemployment rise of 0.6 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%, with a smaller unemployment increase of 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to Toukley - Norah Head's employment mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment